CA-G12/Team-4---SQL-vs-NoSQL-database/README.md

 ### NoSQL database:
 store in an information JSON document.
 The following defines the four most-popular types of NoSQL database:
-- Document databases
+- Document Databases.

-- Key-value stores
+- Key-Value Stores.

-- Wide-column databases
+- Wide-Column Databases.

-- Graph databases
+- Graph Databases.

  ### Why use NoSQL?